 Ibanez instruments make for great beginner guitars, and this particular model is one of the best guitars for female beginners on the market.
 This beautiful semi-hollow body electric guitar is best suited for petite players and electric guitar beginners owing to its compact and comfortable body.

-It is affordable, offers easy playability, and is one of the most stunning instruments on this list.
+It is affordable, lightweight, offers easy playability, and is one of the most stunning instruments on this list.
 Semi-hollow body guitars make for ideal instruments across various genres of music and are hence the most sought after amongst players.
 Its Sapele body along with the Infinity R pickup provides a wonderfully warm, balanced tone.